Sunday Course Information:

 - Course Corner #5: Marathon Miles 17-20

 - Course Corner – Half Marathon

-Current Race Conditions = GREEN FLAG
+Current Race Conditions = BLACK FLAG

 For the safety of all participants, the Community First Fox Cities Marathon Presented by Miron Construction utilizes a color-coded Event Alert System to keep you informed about course conditions leading up to and during the full, half and relay marathon events.
 The system follows the American College of Sports Medicine color-coded flag system to convey the risk level for cold or heat/humidity stress, thunderstorms, high winds, or air quality concerns.